-Support new virtual counselling sessions where Elders provide emotional and cultural guidance to Indigenous families receiving care at BC Women’s Hospital.
+Support Indigenous families to participate in Holistic Programming while receiving care at BC Women’s Hospital.

-Your donations will also fund the traditional medicines needed for cultural healing ceremonies, and direct aid to families in the form of gift cards for emergency food and clothing.
+Your donations will help to fund the traditional medicines needed for cultural healing ceremonies, and direct aid to families in the form of gift cards for emergency food and clothing.

 For more information on our COVID-19 Funds, please contact Carleen Pauliuk, Senior Director of Philanthropy at 778.882.3902 or email@example.com